Brentford Developments in the Pipeline

 The construction of the new stadium for Brentford FC is completed.
 Outline permission for 910 flats was approved in December 2015 (P/2013/1811).
 A further application (P/2017/3891) was approved in December 2017 giving 740 flats full planning permission.

-The capacity of the Stadium is 17,250 and Brentfordl play their matches there in the Premier League.
-At the same time London Irish have moved from Reading to their new home rugby ground at the Stadium.
+The capacity of the Stadium will be 17,250 and Brentford FC will play their matches there from the beginning of the 2020/21 season.
+At the same time London Irish will move from Reading to their new home rugby ground at the Stadium.

 Duffy Site, Lionel Road South, TW8 0JA